← Back to EntraGuard.com

 Is EntraGuard a good alternative to CrowdStrike Falcon?

 If you're evaluating Falcon for its EDR alone, it's a solid engine.
 But most buyers considering Falcon are trying to solve for a whole security program — identity, email, patching, training, compliance, and someone watching all of it.
-EntraGuard runs a comparable managed EDR engine and includes everything else Falcon leaves as separate products or separate hires.
+EntraGuard runs a comparable managed EDR engine through Protect and Detect, and delivers the identity, email, patching, training, and compliance layers Falcon leaves as separate products or separate hires — through the same portfolio, the same specialist team, one relationship.

 Is CrowdStrike cheaper than EntraGuard?

 The entry-tier sticker price is lower — but that tier doesn't include 24/7 managed response, identity protection, or anything outside endpoint.
-Once you add the modules and staffing needed to match what EntraGuard includes by default, the comparison changes.
+Once you add the Falcon modules and staffing needed to match what EntraGuard delivers as one coordinated portfolio, the comparison changes.
 We'll show you the real number for your environment in the 30-minute assessment.

 Do I have to rip out CrowdStrike to switch?